Audience: Architects and Developers

 Using several open source tools, you’ll explore the characteristics needed to implement real-time, streaming data architectures.
 You will also learn that while these systems are much harder to build, they represent the state of the art for dealing with mountains of data that require immediate attention.

 - Learn step-by-step how a basic Fast Data architecture works

 - Understand why event logs are the core abstraction for streaming architectures, while message queues are the core integration tool

 - Use methods for analyzing infinite data sets, where you don’t have all the data and never will

 - Take a tour of open source streaming engines, and discover which ones work best for different use cases

 - Get recommendations for making real-world streaming system responsive, resilient, elastic, and message driven

-- Explore an example streaming application for the IoT: telemetry ingestion and anomaly detection for home automation systems
+- Explore an two example applications, data ETL and analysis, and predictive analytics in IoT (Internet of Things) for telemetry ingestion and anomaly detection in home automation systems

 Grab your copy

-Please enter your information to receive your E-book chapter(s) of Fast Data Architectures For Streaming Applications and be signed up for the Lightbend Newsletter.
+Please enter your information to receive your E-book chapter(s) of Fast Data Architectures for Streaming Applications (2nd Edition) and be signed up for the Lightbend Newsletter.
 Once you've entered your information and submitted the form, the PDF will be emailed to your address.